DeFUCC/gun-avatar/README.md

 - [ ] add more options to customize the view of the avatars
   - [ ] contrast, saturation
   - [ ] dark mode
-- [ ] adjustable ouyput size for smaller picture strings
+- [ ] adjustable ouput size for smaller picture strings